 - Early-Bird Cameo: She appears in the second opening of the 2019 reboot as the woman standing next to Ayame behind the gothic lolita umbrella.

-- Elegant Gothic Lolita: Loves the style and in the 2019 reboot, she has a gothic lolita styled umbrella.
+- Elegant Gothic Lolita: She loves the style and in the 2019 reboot, she has a gothic lolita styled umbrella.

 - Fashion Designer: She works at Ayame's clothing store as a designer and seamstress.

 - Girlish Pigtails: She keeps her hair in two braids.